 Just off the coast of Queensland, Australia is a cluster of 74 different islands.
 These islands, the Whitsunday Islands, welcome over a half a million visitors every year to see one of the Seven Wonders of the World Â– the Great Barrier Reef.

 As one of the most famous destinations in the world, it's not uncommon to see expensive yachts sailing around among the private ferries.
 Most of the islands are designated as national parks with access to snorkeling and diving in the coral reefs, or just to lay in the sand on the famous Whitehaven Beach.

-Whitehaven Beach, Whitsundays Islands (Tourism Whitsundays)
+Kayaking at Whitehaven Beach, Whitsundays Islands (Tourism Whitsundays)